MTG/github-traffic/README.md

 Create a directory to save the output of the script to.

-Copy the configuration file, `config.ini`.
+Copy the configuration file, `github_traffic/config.ini`.
 You can put it in the same directory that you create above.

 Open GitHub settings, and go to the section *Personal access tokens*.
 Create a new